OSM-Notes/OSM-Notes-Ingestion/data/README.md

 Data files and datasets:

 - **`noteLocation.csv.zip`**: Sample note location data in compressed CSV format
+- **`countries.geojson`**: Backup of country boundaries exported from the database.
+  Used to avoid downloading from Overpass API on every run.
+- **`maritimes.geojson`**: Backup of maritime boundaries (EEZ, Contiguous Zones) exported from the database.
+Used to avoid downloading from Overpass API on every run.
+- See [BOUNDARIES_BACKUP.md](BOUNDARIES_BACKUP.md) for details on boundaries backups.
 - **Sample datasets**: Representative data for testing and development
 - **Reference data**: Examples of expected data formats